German-Cobian/Blog-App/README.md

 * Open your terminal - Windows: `Win + R`, then type cmd | Mac: `Command + space`, then type Terminal
 * Navigate to a directory of your choosing using the cd command
-* Run this command in your OS terminal: `git clone git@github.com:German-Cobian/Blog_app.git` to get a copy of the project.
+* Run this command in your OS terminal: `git clone git@github.com:German-Cobian/Blog_App.git` to get a copy of the project
-* Navigate to the project's directory using the `cd` command
+* Navigate to the cloned project's directory using the `cd` command
-* Run `rails webpacker:install` to configure Webpacker for your environment.
-Otherwise, an error like `Webpacker::Manifest::MissingEntryError` will appear if you attempt to run the server.
+* Run `rails webpacker:install` to configure Webpacker for your environment
 * Install dependencies by running `bundle install`
 * Migrate the database to your environment by running `rails db:migrate`
-* Execute `rails server` to fire up the server
+* Execute `rails server` or `rails s` to fire up the server
-* Visit `http://localhost:3000/users/new` to see the home page on your browser.
+* Navigate `http://localhost:3000/users/new` to see the home page on your browser window
 * Interact with the app
 * To close the server, enter `Ctrl + C` in your terminal